trashpirate/crosschain-nft/README.md

 ```

 ### Deploy contract
-Set up your Testnet and Mainnet accounts with keystore ```cast wallet import --interactive``` and edit the Makefile accordingly.
+Set up your Testnet and Mainnet accounts with keystore using ```cast wallet import --interactive``` and edit the Makefile accordingly.

 **Testnet Payment Token**
 ```bash